 - unsure about how to cope with the rest of the pregnancy if you continue to feel very ill

 If you feel any of these, do not keep it to yourself.
 Talk to your midwife or doctor, and explain the impact HG is having on your life and how it is making you feel.
-You could also talk to your partner, family and friends if you want to.
+You could also talk to a partner, family members and friends if you want to.

 If you want to talk to someone who has been through HG, you can contact Pregnancy Sickness Support's help section.
 They have a support network across the UK and can put you in touch with someone who has had HG.

 Bear in mind that HG is much worse than regular pregnancy sickness.
 It is not the result of anything you have or have not done, and you do need treatment and support.

 If you have had HG before, it's likely you will get it again in another pregnancy.

 If you decide on another pregnancy, it can help to plan ahead, such as arranging child care so you can get plenty of rest.

 You could try doing things that helped last time.

 Talk to your doctor about starting medicine early.

 Because HG can cause dehydration, there's also an increased risk of having a blood clot (deep vein thrombosis), although this is rare.

 If you are dehydrated and immobile, there is treatment that you can be given to prevent blood clots.